 Step 2: Follow a Startup Checklist

 Several other items are involved in establishing your practice before you can see the first patient.
-Develop a checklist or use one from a state dental association.
+Develop a checklist or use one from the American Dental Association Center for Professional Success.
 Generally speaking, you'll need to do the following:

 - Find an attorney, accountant, bank, and insurer for business liability coverage and hazards.